NISS3S/NISS3S/README.md

 - I’m @NISS3S
 - 👀 I’m interested in Software Defined Radio.
 Kali Linux.
 Networking/Networks.
 Learning.
-- 🌱 I’m currently learning ... (see above)
+- 🌱 I’m currently learning ...
+(SDR, KALI LINUX, MRE/UAM DESIGN, ETC)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me = here for now
 - 😄 Pronouns: ... as you like.